RistoBIn/international-website/src/pages/index.md

   - description: Billion USD required yearly to sustain the ocean
     heading: '21'
 centeredSection:
-  heading: The Oceans Affect us all but Entering the Deep is not for Everyone.
+  heading: The Oceans Affect us all but Entering the Deep is not for Everyone
   bgimage: /img/subsea-plant.jpg
   button:
     path: /solutions/